THORACIC SKELETON ANATOMY

 Infrasternal Angle, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Angle formed at the xiphoid process where the lower rib cage edges meet
+• Angle formed at your xiphoid process where the lower rib cage edges meet

 • Serves as an anatomical landmark for diaphragm access